Poland in World War 2: Stories Behind Famous Movies

 Stories of Survival: The Zookeeper and the Pianist

-It was World War II, and the wife of the director of the Warsaw ZOO spotted Nazis approaching the white stucco villa that she and her family inhabited.
+In wartime Warsaw, the wife of the Zoo’s director spotted Nazis approaching the white stucco villa where she and her family lived.
 According to plan, she went straight to her piano and began to play a lively tune by Jacques Offenbach — a signal to Jews being sheltered in the house that they should be quiet and not leave their hiding places.
 She played Chopin when the coast was clear.

-“A haven”, “an ark” – these are words used to describe the ZOO by those who survived WWII there.
-We will tour the house with the basement chambers, see the piano Antonina played, and the tunnels those escaping the Holocaust hid.
+“A haven”, “an ark” — these are words used to describe the Zoo by those who survived WWII there.
+We will tour the house with the basement chambers, see the piano Antonina played, and the tunnels where those escaping the Holocaust hid.

 Musical Evening: The Pianist And The Power Of Music

-The culmination of The Pianist is in Szpilman’s miraculous rescue by the German Wehrmacht officer Wilm Hosenfeld, who found a Jewish man vulnerable among the ruins of Warsaw.
+The culmination of The Pianist is in Szpilman’s miraculous rescue by the German Wehrmacht officer Wilm Hosenfeld, who found a defenseless Jewish man in the ruins of Warsaw.
 One of the questions put by the officer was: “What do you do?”, which Szpilman answered: “I am a pianist.”
 After that, he played Chopin for him.
 Entranced by Szpilman’s performance, Hosenfeld helped him to survive.

 After the war, Szpilman served as director of Polish Radio’s music department.
 He was the last to play on the airwaves of Polish Radio in 1939 and the first to play in 1945.

 Chopin’s music still connects souls across the centuries.
-We will enter the world of Chopin’s creations, which have earned for him his title of a Poet Of The Piano.
+We will enter the world of Chopin’s creations, which have earned him the title of “the Poet of the Piano”.

 End of the Journey

-After breakfast, transfer to Warsaw Airport for your departure flight.
+After breakfast, independent transfers to Warsaw Chopin Airport for your departure flight.

 Meals: breakfast